-Documentation is another task that takes a lot of time away from actual teaching.
+Documentation is another task that takes much time away from teaching.
 For example, in Finnish schools, teachers are obliged to fill in several forms, some of them multiple times per school year, if their students need extra support in order to achieve in school.
 After introducing inclusive policies in the Finnish primary education field, these tasks with related meetings can take considerable time.

 Connect different teams with automation

 Lastly, I can see that simple automation could help teachers a long way.
 Because of the budget cutbacks, teachers often wear multiple hats during the school day, performing the tasks of a janitor, nurse, social worker and police.
-Automated integration of a multi-professional team would help the teachers to feel that they are not left alone and on the contrary, have the feeling of shared responsibility.
+Automated integration of a multi-professional team would help the teachers feel that they are not left alone and, on the contrary, have shared responsibility.
 This would also make the school policies transparent and unified.

-For example, teachers are obliged to follow student absences, and if a specific hour limit is exceeded, the teacher should contact either the school’s social worker or nurse.
+For example, teachers are obliged to follow student absences; if a specific hour limit is exceeded, the teacher should contact the school’s social worker or nurse.
 With automated process notification, the information regarding students’ absences could be sent directly to the needed parties.
 This functionality could also be helpful in respect of undone assignments or severe behavioural issues.

 All of the above are very basic Salesforce and Education Cloud capabilities.
 Listing them made me wonder, why are these not in use already?
 Education providers invest a lot of money in IT systems, but somehow the perspective and needs of the actual user are too seldom heard.
 Teachers with a constantly growing workload could greatly benefit from modern IT solutions if excellent employee experience – and hence excellent student experience – were considered a target.
 And with Salesforce tools, that target could easily be met.